Devverm/Airbnb-Listings-Data-of-Chicago-and-New-Orleans-Dashboard/README.md

 * 📈 Business Intelligence demonstrations
 * 📚 Learning Power BI, DAX, and data visualization best practices

+## 📊 Description

+This project is part of The DataViz Challenge – Transforming EDA Projects to Dashboards, where an Exploratory Data Analysis (EDA) project is converted into an interactive and insightful Power BI dashboard.

+The dashboard is built using Airbnb Listings Data from two major U.S. cities—Chicago and New Orleans—to perform a comparative analysis of Airbnb operations across two diverse urban environments.
+By leveraging Power BI’s visual analytics capabilities, the project highlights similarities, differences, and unique patterns in Airbnb’s market presence within these cities.

+The analysis focuses on key aspects such as neighborhood popularity, property and room type distribution, pricing behavior, availability trends, and host performance.
+The dashboard enables users to explore how pricing varies by location and property type, identify high-demand neighborhoods, and understand the relationship between reviews, hosts, and pricing.

+To ensure meaningful visualizations, the dataset was first cleaned and transformed, addressing inconsistencies, standardizing neighborhood names, and creating derived categorical features suitable for analysis.
+The final dashboard organizes insights into four major sections:

+Overview of Airbnb

+Property Analysis

+Pricing Analysis

+Host Analysis

+This project demonstrates how EDA insights can be effectively translated into an interactive dashboard that supports data-driven decision-making, making it ideal for learning, portfolio presentation, and business intelligence use cases.
 ---

 ## 📂 Repository Structure